-What is the purpose of The Power of Moms?
+What is the purpose of Power of Moms?

-Based around a monthly theme – or “Power of the Month,” we provide great new articles every day on our site (each ends with a challenge and a question – we’re focused on action as well as sharing and learning).
 We help moms put together Learning Circles – meaningful mothers’ groups that meet monthly to discuss great articles on specific aspects of motherhood.
 We help mothers organize their thoughts and time and projects so that they can experience less stress and more joy through our Mind Organization for Moms (M.O.M.) program based on David Allen’s best-seller Getting Things Done.
 We help moms do some self assessment and set and track meaningful goals through our Bloom Program.
-We put on life-changing weekend Retreats and workshops to help moms learn from each other and leave armed with tried-and-true ideas to make their motherhood experience what they want it to be and help their families reach their potential.
-And we help moms to become Power of Moms Trainers who lead their own workshops and Retreats in their communities – increasing the training and networking opportunities we can provide exponentially.
+We put on life-changing Retreats to help moms learn from each other and leave armed with tried-and-true ideas to make their motherhood experience what they want it to be and help their families reach their potential.
+And there’s a lot more – check out our “What We Can Do For You” page to learn more.

-What makes The Power of Moms different from other websites for mothers?
+What makes Power of Moms different from other websites for mothers?

-What are the basic beliefs that fuel The Power of Moms?
+What are the basic beliefs that fuel Power of Moms?

 We believe that motherhood is a valuable and valiant pursuit and that mothers need and deserve more support, appreciation and opportunities to learn from each other.
 We believe that mothers are precious and indispensable—we bring children into the world and strengthen societies by loving and nurturing our little ones.
 We are heroes to our children as we create homes of safety, warmth, and love—while throwing in some stern talks and tickle fights.

-What sorts of mothers are involved in The Power of Moms?
+What sorts of mothers are involved in Power of Moms?

-What was the inspiration for starting The Power of Moms?
+What was the inspiration for starting Power of Moms?

 After I’d conducted a couple very successful conferences, I had to put my “extracurricular activities” on hold for a while as I focused on mothering my own 5 preschoolers (5 kids in 5 years gave me a serious run for my money – especially when we decided to build a new house to accommodate our family and that project was so consuming!).

 Then I found April Perry who had launched her own little website with a purpose that mirrored mine.
-When we realized that our goals and personalities and abilities made a great match, we decided to merge our efforts and “The Power of Moms” was born.
+When we realized that our goals and personalities and abilities made a great match, we decided to merge our efforts and Power of Moms was born.